-- 2 Create a certificate request for the device or user with the command: - req -key device.key -new -subj /CN=DEVICE -out device.req This command creates the file 'device.req' in the current directory. - Apart from this instruction further changes are necessary in the file "openssl.cnf" for the definition of a Extension. - 3 Create a certificate from the certificate request with the command:
+- 2 Create a certificate request for the device or user with the command: - req -key device.key -new -subj /CN=DEVICE -out device.req This command creates the file 'device.req' in the current directory.

-- Working with digital certificates - x509 -extfile openssl.cnf -req -in device.req -CAkey ca.key -CA ca.crt -CAcreateserial -days 90 -out device.crt

-This command signs the certificate request 'device.req' with the key 'ca.key' and then issues the certificate 'device.cert'.
-The configuration file openssl.cnf is also involved in the procedure.

-- 4) Export the certificate for the device or user with the command: - \square pkcs12 -export -inkey device.key -in device.crt -certfile ca.crt -out device.p12 This command combines and saves the key 'device.key', the certificate 'device.crt' and the root certificate 'ca.crt' in the file 'device.p12'.
-This PKCS#12 file can be uploaded directly to the required device ('Upload certificates to the LANCOM' \rightarrow page 350).
+- 3 Create a certificate from the certificate request with the command: - x509 -extfile openssl.cnf -req -in device.req -CAkey ca.key -CA ca.crt -CAcreateserial -days 90 -out device.crt This command signs the certificate request 'device.req' with the key 'ca.key' and then issues the certificate 'device.cert'.
+The configuration file openssl.cnf is also involved in the procedure. - Export the certificate for the device or user with the command: - \square pkcs12 -export -inkey device.key -in device.crt -certfile ca.crt -out device.p12 This command combines and saves the key 'device.key', the certificate 'device.crt' and the root certificate 'ca.crt' in the file 'device.p12'.
+This PKCS#12 file can be uploaded directly to the required device ('Upload certificates to the LANCOM' \rightarrow page 10-35).